floooh/oryol/doc/BUILD.md

 - host OS OSX can build for: OSX, emscripten, PNaCl, iOS, Android
 - host OS Linux can build for: Linux, emscripten, PNaCl, Android
-- host OS Windows can build for:  Windows 32-bit and Windows 64-bit
+- host OS Windows can build for:  Windows 32-bit, Windows 64-bit and emscripten

 ### Tools